 Bugs, Bones and Botany© is an outdoor, field oriented workshop.
 Course participants should prepare to spend time outdoors under hot and humid conditions.
 Long pants and closed-toe shoes are required.
 Use of cameras is allowed and participants are encouraged to take photographs during the workshop for use conducting in-house training for crime scene personnel, major case, and medical-legal death investigators.

+For more information, download the course flyer.
+To register, visit our registration page.
 If the course is not listed on the registration page, enrollment in the course is currently closed.